Optimum and Adaptive Complex-Valued Bilinear Filters: SIMULATION RESULTS

 As $L$ increases, more iterations are required for convergence to the same level.
-However, it is evident that, especially for larger filter lengths, the \ac{bl} filter converges much faster than the linear one.
-This is because the linear filter estimates $L M$ unknown \ac{cv} coefficients, whereas the \ac{bl} filter just needs to estimate $L + M$ coefficients.
+However, it is evident that, especially for larger filter lengths, the bilinear filter converges much faster than the linear one.
+This is because the linear filter estimates $L M$ unknown complex-valued coefficients, whereas the bilinear filter just needs to estimate $L + M$ coefficients.